Audit Readiness Checklist: Preparing For Your First External Audit

 • Info on deposits that are in transit

 Ultimately, the goal of the audit is to provide an accurate picture of your business so that you can continue moving forward.
-It’s perfectly natural to feel some pressure around preparing for your first one, but remember to stay calm.
+It’s natural to feel pressure around preparing for your first one, but remember to stay calm.

 Take some time to seek out audit prep experts for help.
 Doing so can go a long way in alleviating stress for you and your team.